 SEC.
-768. The supreme court has power to proceed in all common law and chancery causes instituted before it, in which either of the parties proceeded against in the general court or in the supreme court of chan-cery in the State of Maryland on the third doe of Maryland o cery in the State of Maryland on the third day of May, eighteen hundred and two.
+768. The supreme court has power to proceed in all common law and chancery causes instituted before it, in which either of the parties proceeded against in the general court or in the supreme court of chancery in the State of Maryland on the third does not be supremed as a supremed against in the general court or in the supreme court of chancery in the State of Maryland on the third does not be supremed as a supre cery in the State of Maryland on the third day of May, eighteen hundred and two.